Edelectix-12/Home-Lab/docs/network-config.md

 # Network Configuration

-## Objective

-Configure network connectivity for the homelab server.
+Configuration of network connectivity for the homelab server.

 ---
 ## Network Information